theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/getting-started.md

 1. Right-click in the connection managers within “Solution Explorer” area and choose New connection Manager.
 The window “Add SSIS Connection Manager” opens.
 Connection-Manager-01
 2. Select the XTRACT Connection Manager from the list and click [Add].
-Xtract IS Connection manager appears under the tab Connection Managers.
+XTRACT Connection Manager appears under the tab Connection Managers.
-3. To configure the SAP connection, double-click the Xtract IS Connection Manager icon.
-The window “Xtract IS Connection Manager” opens
+3. To configure the SAP connection, double-click the XTRACT Connection Manager icon.
+The window “XTRACT Connection Manager” opens
 3. Enter the system details of your SAP system and the SAP credentials of the SAP dialog user.
 5. Click **[Test Connection]** to validate the connection parameters.
 A window with a status message opens.
 6. Click **[OK]** to save the connection settings. <br>